Cleaning Guttering – Should You Roll Up Your Sleeves or Ring a Pro?

 Very few people seem to realise that, and what’s more, the washing line doesn’t swell the electricity bill either, so you’re saving money too (and the environment to boot!).

-It’s not quite as simple in the bleak mid winter, but washing will still dry outside on the line (as long as it’s not raining).
+It’s not quite as simple in the bleak mid winter, but washing will still dry outside on the line (as long as it’s not raining and filling up the guttering).
 For that reason, if you’ve got multiple loads to do, why not put the first on the line and the second in the dryer – that way the first load will be at least partially dry by the time the tumble dryer finishes, and can go in to finish off.
 Again, its cheaper on the bills and faster to get the job done overall!

 Which washing line you choose is an entirely different subject if you need to buy a new one.
 Perhaps that’s a good subject to tackle next time, but for now, get yourself sorted out and ready to de-clutter that closet we talked about earlier!